jordandouglas/BeastMap/README.md

 ## BEAUti

 There is some very basic BEAUti support, with more on the way.
 Set up a BEAST 2 analysis as per usual.
-Then configure the stochastic mapping with the `Beast Map` tab.
+Then at the very end, configure the stochastic mapping with the `Beast Map` tab.
 It has been tested on nucleotide and discrete trait data.

-The segmented tree logger will produce a tree containing one branch segment every time the sequence/state changes.
+A segmented tree logger will produce a tree containing one branch segment every time the sequence/state changes.
+This is useful for geographical analyses, but is not recommended for long sequences with many mutations, as there will be a large number of states, and therefore the tree files may require a large amount of disk space.

+A substitution count logger (further detailed in the next section) will not report the timing of change events along each lineage, but it will summarise the events between each node and its parent (e.g. total number of changes along the branch).
+There is currently limited BEAUti support for this logger, which will only report the total number of changes and none of the other utilities below, which require XML file editing at this stage.

 ![alt text](figs/beautiFig.png)